Qonfused/OCE-Build/README.md

 ## Feature Overview

+> [!NOTE]
-> **Note**: This project is still in early development and is not yet ready for general use.
+> This project is still in early development and is not yet ready for general use.
 The following is a list of features that are planned for the initial release.

 - **Declarative Configuration**